ceeoinnovations/musicalInstruments/README.md

 <hr>

-*This content was developed under Chris Rogers in the Tufts Center for Engineering Education Future Educational Technologies Lab
+*This content was developed under Chris Rogers in the Tufts Center for Engineering Education Future Educational Technologies Lab* <br>
-Summer 2022*
+*Summer 2022*